sanskrit/raw_etexts_english/blogs/manasataramgini/2011-05-20_some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times.md

 +++
-title = "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and hisxa0times"
+title = "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and his times"

 +++
 There are many ironies that are iconic of the Mohammedan world.
 One such